loqwai/paper-cranes/README.md

 You can copy and paste any of the existing files in the `shaders/` directory to get started.
 Or ya know, wait until the Hackathon and I'll walk you through it.

 If you want to deploy a visualization you made, PR me and I'll add it to the deployed site!

+## Deploying your visualization to visuals.beadfamous.com

+Beadfamous has no backend.
+But you can still host your shader there!
+Any pull request that